Boeing Orbital Flight Test 2: Relaunch attempt

-After completing assembly of the rocket again at ULA's VIF, the launch took place on 19 May 2022 at 22:54 UTC, and completed the Orbital Insertion Burn at 31 minutes into the mission.
-During the Orbit Insertion Burn, two OMAC thrusters out of the twelve thrusters in the service module failed shortly after ignition, but Boeing says it does not pose a threat as on-board flight control system took over the situation and switched to backup thrusters to complete the burn successfully, and Starliner reached a good orbit.
+After completing assembly of the rocket again at ULA's VIF, the launch took place on 19 May 2022 at 22:54 UTC, and completed the orbital insertion burn at 31 minutes into the mission.
+During this burn, two OMAC thrusters out of the twelve thrusters in the service module failed shortly after ignition, but the on-board flight control system switched to backup thrusters to complete the burn successfully, and Starliner reached a good orbit.
 26 hours and 34 minutes after the beginning of the mission, Starliner achieved soft capture on its first docking attempt.
 20 minutes later, the spacecraft achieved hard capture.
 Docking took place after a delay of about one hour, due to a need to retract and re-extend the ring clamp on its NDS docking interface.
 On 21 May at 16:04 UTC, the hatch was opened for the first time.
 On 24 May at 19:00 UTC the hatch was closed in preparation for departure.
-On 25 May at 18:36 UTC, Starliner undocked from the ISS and successfully landed in White Sands, New Mexico at 22:49 UTC.
+On 25 May at 18:36 UTC, Starliner undocked from the ISS and successfully landed in White Sands, New Mexico, at 22:49 UTC.